AriaSalvatrice/AriaModules/README.md

 On each node:

-- **CV Knob** (left): sets the CV for that step, (0V~10V, or -5V~5V, depending on the position of the **Unipolar/Bipolar** rocker switch).
+- **CV Knob** (left): sets the CV for that step.
-- **Random route knob** (right): alters the probability to pick the top or the bottom node on the next step.
+- **Random route knob** (right): alters the probability to pick the top or the bottom node on the next step when stepping **Forward⯈**.
 Arrow pointing to the right means 50/50.
 - **Output**: when active, passes through the clock input (both gates and trigs work), or sends 10V continuously if no step input is plugged in.

-You can randomize the CV and the routes separately.
-If you leave all the **Random route** knobs to the default, the pattern will naturally end up towards the center most of the time.
-Use this information wisely, or don't.
+On the top-left of the module:

+- **⯇Back**, **Up⯅**, **Down⯆**, **Forward⯈**: Takes a step in the corresponding direction when it receives a gate or a trigger.
+Stepping **Up⯅** or **Down⯆** advances a step in the corresponding direction, it's used to force the module to take a certain route.
+Going **⯇Back** remembers the path you've taken, and does nothing if you're already on the first step.
+You can also step **Forward⯈** manually, by using the button, which works even if the module isn't running.
+- **Run**: Starts and stops the module.
+- **Reset**: Go back to the first node.

+Those inputs are generally connected to the corresponding output of a clock, but anything that sends gates or triggers will work.
+Triggers are accepted on any polyphonic channel, which is useful for creative self-patching via a poly merge module.

+On the top of the module:

+- **Steps**: lets you choose the duration of the pattern, from 1 to 8 steps.
+- **Randomize**: those two buttons operate on the CV and the routes separately.
+If you don't like the results, you can use **Edit > Undo**.

+On the bottom-left:

+- **Range selection**: Select if the knobs output voltage from 0V to 10V, or -5V to 5V.
+You can use an attenuator for more precise control of the output range.
+- **CV**: The main output.
+The most common way to use it is to patch it to an attenuator, going into a quantizer, going into an oscillator.

+The last two are an advanced feature - just ignore them if you don't understand what they do:

+- **1st/All**: Decides whether to store the random seed and plan out the route when on the first node, or whether to use a fresh random seed and flip the coin at the last moment possible.
+In **1st** mode, going back and forth repeatedly results in the same path, until the first node is reached again (from either direction).
+In effect, it acts as a sample and hold for the **Random** input at the moment the first node is entered.
+- **Random**: Use this to fix the random seed!
+When the input is not patched, or when it's receiving 0V, **Darius** flips the coin randomly.
+But when it's receiving a seed, the coin flips become deterministic - it will take the same route every time.
+Try out alternating, every bar, sending it an arbitrary fixed voltage such as 4.58V then 0V, to create call-and-response phrases where the first part is always the same.

-Darius is simple and limited, by design.
-It is meant to be easy to learn and to use.
-Many of its apparent limitations can be bypassed with a bit of creative patching.
+Darius has a simple panel, few advanced features, and it is impossible to fully tame - by design.
+It is meant to be easy to learn, suprising to use, and fun to master.
+Many of its apparent limitations can be overcome with a bit of creative patching.
+It works wonderfully with [stoermelder PackOne](https://github.com/stoermelder/vcvrack-packone)'s [CV-MAP](https://github.com/stoermelder/vcvrack-packone/blob/v1/docs/CVMap.md) and [8FACE](https://github.com/stoermelder/vcvrack-packone/blob/v1/docs/EightFace.md) to give you CV control over the knobs and add multiple preset banks.

 Darius is named after the eponymous arcade shoot-em-up game series, known for its surreal visuals, its fish-themed enemies, its [unique soundtracks](https://www.youtube.com/watch?v=6FEdlAL3bX0), its multi-display arcade cabinets, and for allowing the player to select their route through the game via a branching map.
-For the most authentic experience possible, set the pattern length to 7 and write your song in 7/8 time.

 ![Darius Gaiden](/doc/darius-gaiden-map.png)

 I guess the module is also technically named after some dead Persian guy who did some King stuff, I heard on Wikipedia, the free encyclopedia.

+**Protip for cool kids only:** if you leave all the **Random route** knobs to the default, the pattern will naturally end up towards the center most of the time.
+Use this information wisely, or don't.